 The Great Animal mask is not what it first appears to be.
 The eyeholes and mouth seem open but are covered on the inside.
 The mask wearer cannot see or talk.
 The ears are open, however, and anyone who wears the mask has exceptional hearing.
 There are stories that the mask changes colors as the seasons shift.
 It is an ancient tradition for the mask wearer to sit in the heart of the world and listen to the language of the landscape.

 On a hot summer day, I arrive at the Ribs of the Animal.
 I take the mask of the Great Animal from the bag.
 It has many colors: sky-blue, leaf-green and the pale brown of summer-dried valley fields and hillsides.
 Wearing the mask, I sit quietly by the river for a long time.
 This mask makes its own darkness.
 Not even brilliant sunlight finds its way in.
 The mask forces me to listen in the old way of listening to stories.
 I look inside my mind, grasping some mental image of mythic memory.
 I imagine story characters in the firelight and shadows of the dance house, moving to the words of the storyteller.
-I looks beyond the dance and see the Great Animal that is the world.
-I listen to the voice of Mother Landscape tell the first story of this place....
+I look beyond the dance and see the Great Animal that is the world.
+I listen to the voice of Mother Landscape tell the first story of this place.

 We begin along the Rogue River.
 Gelam.
 Here live the People of the River.
 Takelma.
 In a house.
 Wili yowo.
 Here I speak the words.
 Here the story begins.